ssoelvsten/adiar/examples/README.md

 are also described in the [documentation](https://ssoelvsten.github.io/adiar/).
 More thorough examples can be found in the [BDD Benchmarking Suite](https://github.com/SSoelvsten/bdd-benchmark).

-All examples have an *M* variable to be set for the MiB of memory that is to be available to *Adiar*.
-The default is 1024 MiB.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**